jhpyle/docassemble/_docs/objects.md

 returns `'its reason'`.

 <a name="DAObject.as_serializable"></a>The `.as_serializable()` method
-returns a representation of the object and its attributes.
-Objects are converted to [Python dict]s, so that they can be serialized to [JSON].
+returns a simplified representation of the object and its attributes.
+Objects are converted to [Python dict]s, so that they can be serialized to [JSON] or other formats.
 The conversion is not reversible, and much information cannot be converted.
-Nevertheless, this can be a useful way to access information in your objects in other systems.
-See also the [`all_variables()`] function.
+Nevertheless, this can be a useful way to convert the information in your objects into a form that can be digested by non-Python-based systems.
+See also the [`all_variables()`] and [`set_variables()`] functions.

 <a name="DAObject.copy_shallow"></a>The `copy_shallow()` method
 creates a copy of the object and gives it a new intrinsic name.